How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 |---|---|

 Start the lead compliance process before you contact your DCF area office for your initial inquiry.
-By the time you've completed your MAPP training and submitted your application documents, you want your lead inspection certificate already in hand.
+By the time you've completed your MAPP training and submitted your application documents, you want your lead-compliance letter already in hand if you plan to accept a placement involving a child under six.

 Frequently Asked Questions